jurajjasik/maxigauge-mqtt/README.md

 - `mqtt_broker`: The hostname of the MQTT broker.
 - `mqtt_port`: The port of the MQTT broker.
 - `mqtt_connection_timeout`: The timeout for the MQTT connection.
-- `maxigauge_address`: The address of the Maxigauge.
+- `maxigauge_address`: The VISA address of the Maxigauge.
 - `interval`: The interval between readings.

 ## MQTT Message Structure